isomerpages/pris-test/_learn-about-corrections/About Corrections/Aftercare (In the Community).md

 During aftercare, Singapore Prison Service (SPS) continues to build on the knowledge and skills that inmates have gained in prisons, through a structured and gradual reintegration process in the community.
 Inmates may be emplaced as supervisees on [Community-Based Programmes](/corrections-process/community-transition/cbp) (CBP), where they reside at their homes or at approved residential facilities such as Halfway Houses.

+Eligible inmates are assessed for CBP towards the tail-end of their sentences.
+SPS makes a holistic assessment of the inmates' suitability for CBP, taking into consideration their latest rehabilitation progress, general conduct and reintegration plans.
+If your loved ones are assessed suitable for CBP, the next-of-kin or person appointed will be informed in due course.

+If your loved ones are assessed to be suitable for CBP, you will be informed in due course.

 Mandatory supervision, counselling and casework sessions are also extended to supervisees who require additional support.